Skip to content

 rpm -e <redundant_software_name>

-Uninstall and reinstall Sealos.
+Uninstall Sealos and reinstall it.

 sealos reset

-When deploying a k8s cluster on a physical machine, the Calico component fails to start with the following error.
+When deploying a k8s cluster on a physical machine, the calico component fails to start with the following error.

 kubectl -n calico-system get installations.operator.tigera.io